Services accessible transports: Transportation is one of the crucial points of an accessible journey and is also one of the most complex to organize.

 Today, ship trips are sea or river cruises.

-The large cruise ships sailing the Mediterranean and all the seas of the world offer one of the most accessible tourist habitat.
+Large cruise ships sailing the Mediterranean and all seas of the world are one of the most accessible tourist habitats with 10 and more accessible cabins opening onto large decks connected by elevators, all of which are 100% accessible.

 AccessiblEurope organizes excursions accessible from all major European ports in the Mediterranean, the Atlantic Ocean, the North Sea and the Baltic Sea.